Solar Installation Incentives

 Opportunities in Every State

-Taxpayers may be able to claim a tax credit on their federal income tax return of 30% for qualified expenditures on a solar system that provides electricity to their residence.
-Depending on the circumstances, business taxpayers may be eligible for a similar tax credit of 30% or more on a solar system that they own.
-It’s possible that individual or business tax credits could be carried forward to offset future tax liabilities if there is insufficient tax liability in the solar system’s first year of operation.
+Business taxpayers may be eligible to claim a tax credit on their Federal Income Tax return of 30% or more, depending on the circumstances, on qualifying expenditures on a solar system that they own.
+It’s possible that business tax credits could be carried forward to offset future tax liabilities if there is insufficient tax liability in the solar system’s first year of operation.
 Consult your tax advisor to determine whether this credit is available to you and for what amount.

 Businesses purchasing new solar systems located in certain energy communities may be eligible for an additional 10% tax credit.
 Wondering if you might be in such a community?
 Check out this map.